A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

 Jenna brings a versatile professional background of 15 years in customer service as well as extensive records and project management to her role at UIDP.
-She earned a bachelor of arts degree in English from California State University, San Bernardino, as well as a master’s degree in library and information science from the University of South Carolina.
+She earned a bachelor of arts degree in English from California State University, San Bernardino, and a master’s degree in library and information science from the University of South Carolina.
 She joins UIDP from the South Caroliniana Library at USC, where she worked five years, most recently in archival processing and catalog librarianship.
 Jenna is passionate about serving in her Columbia young professionals community, books and movies, and Gamecocks sports.

 Melissa Erekson